One of the mysteries of the English language finally explained.

-[mass noun], [often as modifier] A political policy of increasing taxes in order to fund an increase in government spending:‘an old-fashioned, left-of-centre tax-and-spend party’
+A policy, usually associated with the political left, of increasing taxes in order to fund an increase in government spending.as modifier ‘they remain committed to their tax-and-spend philosophy’

 - ‘This rhetoric disguises the very corrosive effect that tax-and-spend, together with ever increasing regulation, is having on the economy.’